Vettel happy to gamble despite failed victory bid in Baku

 Sebastian Vettel declared he had no regrets after a failed attempt to seize the lead in the Azerbaijan Grand Prix cost him a place on the podium.

-The German ended up with 12 points instead of 18, allowing Lewis Hamilton - who recorded a fortunate victory after Mercedes team-mate Valtteri Bottas suffered an untimely late puncture - to take over at the top of the overall standings.
+The German ended up with 12 points instead of 18, allowing Lewis Hamilton - who recorded a fortunate victory after Mercedes teammate Bottas suffered an untimely late puncture - to take over at the top of the overall standings.

-"No regrets.
-I'm happy that I tried [the overtake], I'm not happy it didn't work.
-But I have to try," the four-time world champion told Sky Sports.

 Vettel, who had started on pole position in Baku, now sits four points behind leader Hamilton after four races of the 2018 season.